Nursing

 This is the final capstone clinical practicum course that provides the student with the opportunity to develop full autonomy and proficiency in nurse anesthesia practice.
 The emphasis of this course is the integration of current evidence and advanced nursing knowledge with advanced clinical judgement, well developed clinical decision making, and total case management for diverse patient populations receiving anesthesia care.
 Professionalism and leadership within healthcare systems will be emphasized.
 Prerequisite or Corequisite: Admission to the DNP Program - Nurse Anesthesia Track.
 S/U grading.
 SS.

 NURS 577.
-Rural Healthcare Ethics.
+Healthcare Ethics for Rural & Underserved Populations.
 3 Credits.

 NURS 578.
 Doctoral Seminar.
 1 Credit.